pandulapeter/beagle/metadata/MIGRATION_GUIDE.md

 ## Why should I update?
 Lots of exciting reasons!
 * Multiple ways to view the debug menu (besides the side drawer, we now have dialog, bottom sheet, full-screen Activity and the library also exposes a View which you can use wherever you want)
-* The functionality you're used to is still there, but there are lots of new features too (for example creating Jira tickets directly from Beagle).
+* The functionality you're used to is still there, but there are lots of new features too.
 * Ability to automatically persist debug settings between app launches.
 * Ability to write your own modules.
 * Cleaner public API.